-- recognize errors as stepping stones towards further learning in mathematics - require self-assessment and goal setting for mathematical learning - support risk taking (mathematically and personally) - build self-confidence related to mathematical insights and abilities - encourage enjoyment, curiosity, and perseverance when encountering new problems - create appreciation for the many layers, nuances, perspectives, and value of mathematics.
+- encourage and value varying perspectives and approaches to mathematics - recognize and value one's evolving strengths and knowledge in learning and doing mathematics - recognize and value the strengths and knowledge of others in doing mathematics - value and honour reflection and sharing in the construction of mathematical understanding - recognize errors as stepping stones towards further learning in mathematics - require self-assessment and goal setting for mathematical learning - support risk taking (mathematically and personally) - build self-confidence related to mathematical insights and abilities - encourage enjoyment, curiosity, and perseverance when encountering new problems - create appreciation for the many layers, nuances, perspectives, and value of mathematics.

-Students should be encouraged to challenge the boundaries of their experiences, and to view mathematics as a set of tools and ways of thinking that every society develops to meet their particular needs.
+Meaning does not reside in tools; it is constructed by students as they use tools.
+(Hiebert et al., 1997, p.
+10) Students should be encouraged to challenge the boundaries of their experiences, and to view mathematics as a set of tools and ways of thinking that every society develops to meet their particular needs.
 This means that mathematics is a dynamic discipline in which logical thinking, number sense, and spatial sense form the backbone of all developments and those developments are determined by the contexts and needs of the time, place, and people.